A constrained risk inequality for general losses: Examples

 \section{Examples}

 We provide three examples that apply to estimation of one-dimensional functionals to illustrate our results.
-For the first two, we consider Gaussian mean estimation, where the results are simplest and cleanest to state.
+For the first two, we consider Gaussian mean estimation, where the results are simplest and cleanest to state, and which immediately demonstrate the failure of the Hodges' estimator.
 For the last set of examples, we consider super-efficient estimation in a general family of nonparametric models.